Melahat Okuyan: HIV/AIDS activist

 Okuyan pioneered the establishment of a Center for Information on AIDS and HIV Test (AIDS Danışma ve Doğrulama Merkezi) in 1986.
 The next year, she became a member of the National AIDS Commission.
-In 1991, she formed, along with a group of volunteers, the Association for the Fight Against AIDS (AİDS ile Mücadele Derneği) in Izmir.
+In 1991, she formed, along with a group of volunteers, the Association for the Fight Against AIDS (AİDS ile Mücadele Derneği) in İzmir.
 Committed to spread awareness about AIDS, the group developed projects and opened branches in various cities in Turkey.
 She became the chairperson of the organization.

 In 1993, the association gained the status of a nonprofit organization by a governmental decree.
 She personally performed HIV testing anonymously to detect human immunodeficiency virus (HIV), the virus that causes acquired immunodeficiency syndrome (AIDS).

 In 2004, she proposed the establishment of male brothels for homosexuals and cross-dressers in order to improve public health, as HIV is also transmitted by sexual contact.
 Just as sex workers in brothels in Turkey are subject to regular health checks, Okuyan wanted homosexuals and transvestites to have access to similar examinations.

-In 2006, she and her associates founded clubs for Fight Against Drugs and AIDS (Uyuşturucu ve AIDS ile Mücadele) (UYAD) in Izmir, Istanbul, and Diyarbakır as part of a Peer Education Project (Akran Eğitimi Projesi).
+In 2006, she and her associates founded clubs for Fight Against Drugs and AIDS (Uyuşturucu ve AIDS ile Mücadele) (UYAD) in İzmir, Istanbul, and Diyarbakır as part of a Peer Education Project (Akran Eğitimi Projesi).
 In 2008, she reported that there were 2,920 people with AIDS in Turkey as of 2007, including 2,028 males and 892 females.

-In 2009, they introduced the project to 25 schools in Izmir.
+In 2009, they introduced the project to 25 schools in İzmir.
 The organization could not receive any financial support from the local administration, and faced problems in fundraising as donors were reluctant to be named.
 This led to the closure of the association in 2010.
 At age 85, Okuyan was still giving support and advice on AIDS over the internet and social media.